quixio/quix-streams/docs/subscribe.md

 	var client = new QuixStreams.Streaming.KafkaStreamingClient("127.0.0.1:9092");
 	```

-You can find other ways to connect to your message broker in the [Connect](connect.md) section.
+You can read about other ways to connect to your message broker in the [Connecting to a broker](connect.md) section.

 ## Create a topic consumer

-Topics are at the center for stream processing operations.
-In order to subscribe to data in a topic you need an instance of `TopicConsumer`.
-This instance allow you to receive all the incoming streams on the specified topic.
+Topics are central to stream processing operations.
+To subscribe to data in a topic you need an instance of `TopicConsumer`.
+This instance enables you to receive all the incoming streams on the specified topic.
 You can create an instance using the client’s `get_topic_consumer` method, passing the `TOPIC` as the parameter.

 === "Python"